Emma is inspired to draw like Picasso, after a field trip to the art museum.

 About the Book

 Emma returns from a field trip to the art museum and is inspired to draw like Picasso.
-Emma wanted to draw something beyond spectacular and decides to draw God.
-Find out what happens when her classmates can’t see God in any of her drawings until they find inspiration in her contagious faith.
+She feels inspired to draw something beyond spectacular—she decides to draw God.
+Find out what happens when her classmates can’t see God in any of her drawings, and watch her contagious faith help open their eyes, minds, and hearts.

 The Inspiration Behind the Book